apollographql/apollo-link/docs/source/links/state.md

 <h3 id="async">Async resolvers</h3>

 `apollo-link-state` supports asynchronous resolver functions.
+These functions can either be `async` functions or ordinary functions that return a Promise.
 This can be useful for performing side effects like accessing a device API.
 If you would like to hit a REST endpoint with your resolver, [we recommend checking out `apollo-link-rest`](https://github.com/apollographql/apollo-link-rest) instead,